 Internet - WiFi

 Many of the yacht yards provide free (or low cost) WIFI to their customers.
 In addition, some of the local restaurants provide WIFI.
 Pay WIFI is available through Marine WIFI (19/8/2018 - service seems to be down).
 On your first login you will be asked for payment information.
 The other alternative is to get a data plan through your smart phone.
 Both Digicel and Bmobile provide plans.
-Bmobile SIM cards can be obtained at their shop behind Crew's Inn.
-The closest Digicel is at The Falls shopping center in West Moorings.
+The closest Bmobile and Digicel offices are at The Falls shopping center in West Moorings.